 In European cultural history, the Dahlias were used as an alternative food source during the French potato crop famine.
 It was also called the valley flower because the flowers commonly grew in vast valleys.
 Amidst the famine, the French believed that the flowers are symbols of freshness and novelty.

-Meanwhile, the folk during the Victorian and Edwardian eras remember the flowers quite differently.
-In the mid-1800s, these blossoms were the talk of the town!
+Meanwhile, the folk during both the Edwardian and Victorian era remember the flowers quite differently.
+It symbolized a lasting bond and lifelong commitment for couples which in the mid-1800s was the talk of the town!
 Everyone from any social status just had to have them!

 The trend began in the 1840s in the United Kingdom and the United States garnering the first Great Exhibition in London in 1851.
 During this time, demands for new cultivars were skyrocketing and were esteemed as social symbols of status and wealth.
 It was a grand gesture for wealthy brides to use Dahlias in their bouquets.
 They believed it symbolized not only wealth but also longevity and commitment.

-Traditional Mexicans addressed Dahlias as chichipatl meaning the crane flower or acacotli.
+Traditional Mexicans addressed dahlias as chichipatl meaning the crane flower or acacotli.
+It was believed to be a new religion symbol for the ancient Mayans.
 It also means the water crane because the stems were long like a crane’s leg!
 These long stems are actually filled with large amounts of water.

 What is the Spiritual Influence of Dahlia Blooms?